Herv the Venetian Seagull

 “Herv, you are a glimpse.
 You are too much and too little all at the same time.
 Fly away.
 Please….”

-Tiki heard and didn’t pay attention because she was swimming in the Grand Canal.
+Tiki heard and didn’t pay attention to me because she was swimming in the Grand Canal.
 Tiki is not afraid of any water pirate or gull.

 “I am sore from this cold.
 I need another blanket.”